 Beside Longyearbyen, there are some other small communities to visit in Svalbard.
 Barentsburg and Pyramiden would be two great choices for a longer expedition.
 Pyramiden, the ghost town north of Longyearbyen is a special experience well worth a visit.

-3. Svalbard Polar Bear Tour – June 25th
+3. Svalbard Polar Bear Tour – Coming soon

 During this visit to Svalbard, I went for an amazing snowmobiling expedition from Longyearbyen out into the wilderness.
 I’m extremely lucky to have my brother-in-law living in Svalbard together with his girlfriend.
 They are simply the best guides you can ever have and they also happen to have their very own cabin far away from the civilization where we stayed for one night.